dcunited001/dcunited001.github.io/_posts/2016-07-13-facets-of-greatness-congressional-power-structures.md

           - AFAIK they would take one symbolic action on it per year, up until the last decade (maybe a little further)
-          - medical was a bit easier, but progress can be stalled easily at the committee. this is a mechanism in our government that is quite frustrating, but there are reasons for enabling that control.
+          - medical was a bit easier, but progress can be stalled easily at the commi this is a mechanism in our government that is quite frustrating, but there are reasons for enabling that control.